 Recall that our Relationship with our child is helping our child’s regulation.
 When we are responding to our child’s non-verbal cues, we are co-regulating with them, and affect is the fuel we use!
 This involves mirroring* what we see our child presenting to us emotionally.
 So it’s very easy to say “talk less and use more affect“, but that’s really not the issue.
 The issue is how we tend to talk to our children in play.
 It’s a lot of monotonous commenting, questioning, and directing without really attuning to the child’s non-verbal signals they are presenting to us.

-*This all sounds so simple, but recall that Jennifer Kolari told us (starting at 29:20) that on average parents spend only seven minutes per week talking to their children in a connected way!
+*This all sounds so simple, but recall that Jennifer Kolari told us that on average parents spend only seven minutes per week talking to their children in a connected way!
 So we are often unaware of how unconnected we really can be.
 She also shares the neuroscience behind connecting with our child using affect starting around the 14 min mark until about the 24 minute mark, and about her C.A.L.M. technique starting at about 29:00 (Connect-Affect Matching-Listen-Mirroring).

 When we are at the start of our journey towards gaining shared attention, it is not language that helps us gain that, it is affect.
 Affect becomes our language because we connect to each other on an emotional level, using affective signalling.
 Within this process, the language of words is less important than the language of love and emotion.
 We are working on the development of a Relationship within which our child feels safe.